 - Light some candles and take a warm bath.

-- Go for a walk outside or hang out in your garden or a local park.
+- Go for a walk outside or hang out in a garden or a local park.

 - Listen to soothing music or tune into a new podcast.

-If you’re often under a lot of stress or you feel overwhelmed trying to manage your eczema, it’s important to seek support.
+If you’re often under a lot of stress or you feel overwhelmed trying to manage your eczema, you can seek support.
 Talk with a counselor or therapist, or join an eczema support group through an organization such as the NEA.